DavideNapolitano/Evaluating-the-Reliability-of-Shapley-Value-Estimates-An-Interval-Based-Approach/README.md

-# Submission 14 at "KDD Workshop on Human-Interpretable AI"
+# Evaluating the Reliability of Shapley Value Estimatesç An Interval-Based Approach

-This repository contains the code associated to Submission 14 at "KDD Workshop on Human-Interpretable AI".
+This repository contains the code associated to paper "Evaluating the Reliability of Shapley Value Estimates: An Interval-Based Approach" published at "2024 KDD Workshop on Human-Interpretable AI".

 ## Available Methods